Metrecal: Popular phase

 Originally the product came as a powder (containing powdered skim milk, soybean flour, sugar and corn oil and fortified with vitamins and minerals) which was to be mixed with water.
-In contrast to other weight loss products available at the time, Metrecal included more protein.
+Metrecal included more protein than other weight-loss products available at the time.
 The Metrecal diet plan had people consume four self-prepared shakes (or portion-controlled cans) of Metrecal a day, with each can providing 225 calories for a total of 900 per day.

 Many of those trying to subsist on 900 calories per day experienced hunger pangs, which would typically dissipate after a few days.
 In addition to the original vanilla flavor, later offerings included chocolate and butterscotch along with several other flavors, and the product line was extended to include Metrecal cookies, clam chowder and tuna with noodles.
 Stating that "most users agree that the stuff is vile-tasting", Time reported that many dieters would add liquor to make it more palatable.

 Forbes noted how "Metrecal moved out of the medicine cabinet toward the kitchen, the patio, the pool", while an article in a November 1960 article in Time magazine reported that it was being purchased by "growing hordes of Schmoo-shaped addicts who were insisting on guzzling their way to the vanishing point" who were joined by the royalty of Greece and Saudi Arabia.
 In her 1963 book The Feminine Mystique, Betty Friedan lamented how women "ate a chalk called Metrecal, instead of food, to shrink to the size of thin young models".